henryhxu/CSCI4430-ESTR4120/assignment/assignment-3/README.md

 For everyone to better understand the differences between `WTP` base and optimization programs under different packet loss situations before officially starting to code, please answer the following questions **(20 points in total)**.
 Below are two sample questions and answers.

 #### Example Question 1 (sender side): Assume that the sliding window size of the sender and the receiver is now 5, and the packet seqNum starts from 1.
-Among them, packet 3 is lost when sending the first window; after receiving the ACK, the window starts to slide, and packet 7 is lost when sending the second window.
+Among them, packet 3 is lost when sending the first window; after receiving the ACK, the window starts to slide, and packet 7 is lost when sending a certain window.
 No other unreliable situations exist.
 Please write down the seqNum of the ACKs received by the sender in both `WTP` base and optimization programs until the 7th packet is received, and the window range after receiving the ACKs.

 Answers: